joshwood97/PongGame/README.md

 1. Create the screen

-2. Create and moving paddle
+2. Create a moving paddle

 3. Create a second paddle

 4. Create the ball and make it move

-5. Detect collison with wall and bounce
+5. Detect collison with wall and bounce the ball

 6. Detect collision with paddle